 6. Recovery: Freedom from Our Addictions by Russell Brand

-In case you didn’t know, Russell Brand is MUCH more than just a funny actor and comedian.
+In case you didn’t know, Russell Brand is MUCH more than just an actor and comedian.
 He’s been clean and sober for 17 years, hosts a pretty intellectual podcast, speaks on other podcasts about addiction, and wrote this book on recovery.
 Get ready to laugh, take pause, learn, and heal.

 7. Rewired: A Bold New Approach To Addiction and Recovery by Erica Spiegelman